weesstt/orcanet-market-go/README.md

 # Go Market Server

-## Team Sea Chicken 🐔
+## Team Sea Chicken 🐔 and Starfish ⭐️

-An implementation of the OrcaNet market server, built using Go and [gRPC](https://grpc.io/docs/languages/go/quickstart).
+A DHT implementation of the OrcaNet market server, built using Go and [gRPC](https://grpc.io/docs/languages/go/quickstart).

 ## Setup